Real-time Protection Policies

-The Real-time Protection Policies page also allows you to use search filters to find policies for specific users, apps, websites, and firewalls.
+The Real-time Protection Policies page also allows you to use search filters to find policies for specific users, apps, and websites.

-To use the search filters, click the filter icon to apply one or more of these filters:
+To use the search filters, click + Add Filter to apply one or more of these filters:

 - User: Find policies that detect specific users.

 - User Group: Find policies that detect specific user groups.

 - Organization Unit: Find policies that detect specific organizational units.